Kou Ren, Mouth People 2014

 A camera and tripod is set up at the front of the class, film is loaded and English words are discussed.
 The students are then instructed to go in roster order, taking turns as both photographer and subject until every student is included or we run out of class time.
 They were given free rein in terms of posing, the only real rule (which was quickly broken) being that any negotiations between photographer and subject be done in English.

 These kids spend an enormous amount of time together.
 They eat together, they study together, sleep and exercise together for years and years and years and many of them will go into the workforce at the same companies, together.
 They don’t change classrooms at the end of a lesson, it’s the teachers that come and go.
 They are assigned a roster order that is soon memorized by all, because it only varies slightly from year to year.
 They are an extremely tight knit group, much more of a clan than just adolescent classmates.

 The resulting images are just absolute gold to me.
 From the quintessentially Chinese classroom setting, to the interactions between the subject and the rest of their cohort, and then on to the age-old connection between subject and photographer.
 I am blown away by the symphony of nuance and gesture.
-There is participation and non-compliance, the poor kids who had to go first, the popular kids, kids who weren’t ready, confidence, friendships, power struggles, dramatic poses and mistakes and laughter and teenage eye-rolling.
+There is participation and non-compliance, the kid who had to go first, the popular kids, kids who weren’t ready, confidence, friendships, power struggles, dramatic poses and mistakes and laughter and teenage eye-rolling.

 Is this maybe the only way to authentically document a community as an outsider?
 Am I empowering or exploiting?
 Does it matter that I didn’t push the button?
 What would it take to photograph a classroom in this style, in every country around the world?